Georgegriff/griffadev/src/posts/navigator-share/native-sharing-with-navigator-share-api.md

 - icon
 - url function: passing in the page title, tags for my blog post and the current 11ty page object.

-Lets take a look at how this is implemented; I have the following file `src/_data/external.js`, this is where the code earlier gets `external` from as its variable name.
+Let's take a look at how this is implemented; I have the following file `src/_data/external.js`, this is where the code earlier gets `external` from as its variable name.

 The file looks like this.